 While it may be difficult to deal with an anxious child, just know there is hope.
 It’s helpful to have the right tools as you embark on this journey.
 Here are some tips the Child Mind Institute has for you to support your child through anxiety:

 - Identify any behaviors in your child that indicate anxiety

-- So this is a tip I added in (some adults don’t even know how to recognize anxiety in a child).
-I name this as the first step to take because it’s hard to solve a problem if you don’t know that one exists.
+- It’s hard to solve a problem if you don’t know that one exists.
+This is the first step to helping your child over come their anxiety.
 It’s important to observe your child’s behaviors and understand if any of them indicate a potential anxiety disorder.

 - Help kids learn to manage their anxiety

 - Contrary to logical instincts, the best way to help kids overcome anxiety is to not remove the stressors that trigger it.
-(If we did this, kids would never tackle anything they are anxious about.)
 Adults need to help kids learn how to tolerate their discomfort.
 With time, the anxiety will dissipate or go away.

 - Don’t avoid things just because a child is anxious

 - It’s tempting to let kids pass on experiences when they are feeling scared or uncomfortable–or if they’re making us uncomfortable.
 It’s not fun to witness a kid suffer emotionally.
 Kids will feel a sense of relief if they get out of scary situations.
 But the relief will only be short-term and the anxiety will intensify in the long-run.
 When kids begin to cry or get upset, don’t remove them from the situation.